inexio/snmpsim-check/README.md

-      -U, --url=      The base URL of the SNMPSIM server -u, --username= The username for the server if set -p, --password= The username for the server if set -P, --path=     The data path to a agent file on the server, needs to be set if full check is enabled -F, --full      Run a full check of the API
+      -U, --url=      The base URL of the SNMPSIM server -u, --username= The username for the server if set -p, --password= The username for the server if set -P, --path=     The data path to an agent file on the server, needs to be set if full check is enabled -F, --full      Run a full check of the API

     Help Options: